 Rick Edinger (he/they) is a proud queer AAPI music director, educator, vocal coach, pianist, and actor.

 Edinger gives masterclasses in musical theatre throughout the United States and serves on faculty for ArtsBridge, The College Audition Conservatory, and The Southeastern Summer Theatre Institute.
 In the 2016-2017 season, he served as vocal director for Hunter Opera Theatre’s performance of Kristin Chenoweth’s My Love Letter to Broadway at the Lunt-Fontanne Theatre.
 He has been a guest music director at New York University Tisch School of the Performing Arts and served on faculty at Shenandoah Conservatory of Shenandoah University, The County College of Morris, and The College of Saint Elizabeth.
-Other institutions and projects include Shenandoah Summer Music Theatre, ArtsBridge, The City University of New York- Hunter College & Brooklyn College, Bronx Opera, Coópera: Project Opera of Manhattan, Merry-Go-Round Playhouse (The Rev), Mount Washington Valley Theatre Company, The Talent Company, and many more.
+Other institutions and projects include Alliance Theatre, ArtsBridge, The City University of New York- Hunter College & Brooklyn College, Bronx Opera, Coópera: Project Opera of Manhattan, George Street Playhouse, Merry-Go-Round Playhouse (The Rev), New City Music Theatre, The Public Theatre (NY), Shenandoah Summer Music Theatre, The Talent Company, and many more.

 Edinger frequently works as a collaborative pianist with Broadway performers and singers from the Metropolitan Opera, English National Opera, Santa Fe Opera, Los Angeles Opera, San Francisco Opera, and more.
 As a vocal coach in New York for nearly 20 years, Edinger’s former and current clients have performed on Broadway, Off-Broadway, on national/ international tours, and in regional houses across the globe.
 He maintains a private studio as vocal coach in New York & Pittsburgh.